biobakery/humann/readme.md

     * To run with the kegg modules instead of kegg pathways provide the modules file ``--pathways-database humann1/data/modulec``.
     * The input file can be in biom or tsv format.

-4. Join the pathways data (coverage and abundance) files from the HUMAnN2 runs from all samples into two files
+4. Join the pathways data (coverage and abundance) files from the HUMAnN 2.0 runs from all samples into two files
     * `` $ humann2_join_tables --input $OUTPUT_DIR2 --output humann2_pathcoverage.tsv --file_name pathcoverage ``
     * `` $ humann2_join_tables --input $OUTPUT_DIR2 --output humann2_pathabundance.tsv --file_name pathabundance ``
     * The resulting files from these commands are named humann2_pathcoverage.tsv and humann2_pathabundance.tsv .